Jaehoon Hahm

 Profile photo

-I’m a second-year Physics Ph.D.
-Candidate at the University of Illinois, Urbana-Champaign, advised by Bryan Clark.
+Hi!
+I’m a 3rd year Physics Ph.D.
+Candidate at the University of Illinois, Urbana-Champaign, advised by Bryan K. Clark.
+I am currently collaborating with Ge Liu and Romit R. Choudhury.

 Previously, I completed my M.S. at the Graduate School of Data Science, Seoul National University, advised by Joonseok Lee.

-Before that, I completed my B.S. at Physics, Seoul National University.
+Before that, I completed my B.S. studying Physics and Mathematics at Seoul National University.

 I’m interested in ML + Quantum, particularly using techniques in Geometric Deep Learning, and Generative Modeling.